mrintro/mrintro/README.md

 Aiming to keep on learning and well yeah, increasing this heat map density of github just for my motivation. ⚡

-🔭 I’m currently working on [HealtifiesMe encapsulating my android learning](https://github.com/mrintro/HealtifiesMe)
+🔭 I’m currently working on [WeatherApp](https://github.com/mrintro/weatherapp)
 - 🌱 I’m currently learning ---> Android
 - 👯 I’m looking to collaborate on Anything that can thrill me
 - 💬 Ask me about Android, DSA and React